Peloponnese: Helpful Information

 • You can use a driver like George Kokkotos the Famous Taxi Driver who can do one day trips from Athens or overnight journeys.
 This will give you more of an understanding of the area because he can translate and act as a host/guide.
 The more people in your party contributing to the fare the more of a bargain he becomes since unlike a tour he charges by the trip and not by the person.
 See www.greecetravel.com/taxi

-• You can also use public transport, which in the case of buses and bus stations may get tedious, but in the case of the wonderful little trains would be a joy depending upon how crowded they are when you go.
+• You can also use public transport, which in the case of buses and bus stations may get tedious, but in the case of the wonderful little trains would be a joy depending upon how crowded they are when you go and whether or not the Greek train system is still in business.

 • You can do the various excursions offered at www.greecetravel.com/trekking